CivicActions/ssp-toolkit/docs/ssp.md

 ### PL-4: Rules Of Behavior

-> The organization:
->   a.
-Establishes and makes readily available to individuals requiring access
-> to the information system, the rules that describe their responsibilities and expected behavior with regard to information and information system usage;
->   b.
-Receives a signed acknowledgment from such individuals, indicating that
-> they have read, understand, and agree to abide by the rules of behavior, before authorizing access to information and the information system;
->   c.
-Reviews and updates the rules of behavior [Assignment: organization-defined
-> frequency]; and
->   d.
-Requires individuals who have signed a previous version of the rules of
-> behavior to read and re-sign when the rules of behavior are revised/updated.

 ##### LINCS

 All users (privileged and program account users) requesting access to the LINCS Technology Project system are required to read the LINCS’ Rules of Behaviors, complete an account request form and sign both documents.
 Appendix B includes the Rules of Behavior, describing the user’s responsibilities and expected behavior when using the application and also includes the User Acknowledgement form.
 Account management procedures are described in detail in the SSP.